 Please contact the Human Resources department of the affected agency and request documentation from HR that states the agency's position on your participation in the clinical component of the program.
 If you receive a negative response from the agency, you are automatically ineligible to apply.
 A response indicating you will be permitted to attend clinical in the agency will be given to the program director prior to the selection process for admission to the program.
-If you are unable to fulfill clinical requirements due to a previous employment issue or another issue(s) and have not complied with the above, you could be denied entry in a Health Science program or be dismissed from program.
-Students who are denied clinical accessibility at any time prior to or during a program will be dismissed.
+If you are unable to fulfill clinical requirements due to a previous employment issue or other issue(s) and have not complied with the above, you could be denied entry in a Health Science program or be dismissed from program.
+Students who are denied clinical accessibility, at any facility, at any time prior to or during a program, will be dismissed.

-Students must maintain their immunizations, BLS, TB test, Flu shot, Driver's License, and Health Insurance.
-Wyoming Medical Center HealthStream objectives must be met monthly.
+Students must maintain their immunizations, BLS, TB test, Flu shot, Driver's License, car insurance, and Health Insurance.
+Any facilities' learning objectives, modules, and/or exams, must be met monthly.
 Failure to maintain clinical compliance may result in immediate dismissal from the program.

-All students must pass a background check as each facility requires and a Wyoming Medical Center/Banner drug screening prior to starting clinical education.
+All students must pass a background check per facility requirements and a Wyoming Medical Center/Banner drug screening prior to starting clinical education.
 Random drug screenings can occur throughout the duration of the program.